 Do you sometimes feel that the problems of our world are insurmountable?
 We feel confused about the way forward.
 What are the solutions, how can we effect change, and how can we effect it quickly?
 Because we need to make some changes now.

 If everyone in the world were to practice cherishing each other, all the problems of our world would be solved in just a few years.

 This could happen if we all practiced love because love has such extraordinary power.
 Things can change dramatically in a very short amount of time.
 This is not a platitude; this is the truth.
 Why?
 The problems in our world have arisen because we do not practice love for one another.
+I have seen this as an African American and just as a human being.
 So, if we do the opposite, we get a new and different result and our problems will quickly disappear.
 We need to practice cherishing love and we need to do it now, not later.